Artelia/NIMPHS/docs/source/developers_manual/code_documentation/global_utils.rst

 | Function defined for a global use (for OpenFOAM and TELEMAC modules)

-.. currentmodule:: src.panels.utils
+.. automodule:: src.panels.utils

-.. autofunction:: sequence_name_already_exist
+   :members:

-.. currentmodule:: src.operators.utils
+.. automodule:: src.operators.utils

-.. autofunction:: generate_object_from_data

-.. autofunction:: update_dynamic_props

-.. autofunction:: remap_array
+   :members: